Maine Coon Lifespan:

 by: Mike

-Our condolences go out to you and your partner regarding Cozmo Cat.
-It's so painful to lose a beloved pet, especially a cat.
+Our condolences to you and your partner on the loss of Cozmo Cat.
+Losing a beloved pet is heartbreaking.

 by: Terry B

-My partner Nancy's lively, very-soft-furred Maine Coon, Cozmo, passed away January 31st, 2015.
+My partner Nancy’s beloved Maine Coon, Cozmo, passed away on January 31, 2015.

-We're looking for an animal rights attorney.
-If you happen to know of one in Chicago, let us know, thanks.
+We’re looking for an animal rights attorney.
+If you know of one in Chicago, please let us know.

 Oliver